 Design of robotics system

-- Measurement Pose Optimization in Robot Calibration Using a Hand-eye Camera
+- Measurement Pose Optimization for Joint Offset Calibration with a Hand-Eye Camera

 Design and management of large-scale production, transport systems, and plants